oussamaelmouekken/cpp_1337/README.md

 - Prefer RAII (resources acquired in constructors and released in destructors) over manual new/delete.
 - Practice writing copy constructors and assignment operators where required by the exercise.

-Further resources

-- cppreference.com — detailed reference for the standard library and language features.
-- learncpp.com — friendly tutorials and explanations.
-- Your course or piscine materials — follow the exercise statements closely.